bpatra/personal-blog/_posts/2014-10-12-a-generic-version-of-icollectionview-used-in-a-mvvm-searchable-list.md

 In addition we cannot use anymore the XAML validation and intellisense provided by Resharper.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/10/resharpercomplaining-1024x195.jpg' title="Resharper complaining because of the unknown's member of the DataContext (typed as object)" caption="Resharper complaining because of the unknown's member of the DataContext (typed as object)" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/10/resharpercomplaining-1024x195.jpg' caption="Resharper complaining because of the unknown's member of the DataContext (typed as object)" %}

 Fortunately we can create our generic version of <em>ICollectionView</em> and get back to the comfortable world of type safety.
 In this example, I will only provide the generic enumeration and the generic version for the <em>SourceCollection</em> member but you can add others.
 Indeed, you may create a generic version of the <em>Filter</em> predicate to avoid dealing with <em>System.Object</em> in your lambdas but with your generic type <em>T</em> instead.